 Maybe.
 There are a number of ways the abuser could have access to your email account:

-If you're not sure whether the abuser has access to your email account, for your safety it's best to act like he does, and avoid sending emails you wouldn't want him to see.
+If you're not sure whether the abuser has access to your email account, for your safety it's best to act like s/he does, and avoid sending emails you wouldn't want him/her to see.

 If you believe that the abuse does NOT have access to your email account, here are a few steps that you may want to take anyway, to try to keep your email account secure:

-If the abuser has access to your email account or computer, he may be able to read the emails you send and receive, even if you delete them.
+If the abuser has access to your email account or computer, s/he may be able to read the emails you send and receive, even if you delete them.

-Therefore, to send and receive emails that might anger the abuser if he saw them, you may want to set up an alternate email account that the abuser doesn't know about.
+Therefore, to send and receive emails that you do not want others to see, you may want to set up an alternate email account that the abuser doesn't know about.
 There are a number of free, Web-based e-mail services that you can use.
 When signing up for a new email account, do not use any of your real identifying information if you wish to remain private and anonymous.
-Here is a list of a few free, Web-based email programs:
+Here is a list of a few free, web-based email programs:

 Note: If you do decide to give the abuser your email address, remember to not open any email attachments sent from the abuser or to reply to an email sent by the abuser using your new email account, as these actions may let the abuser install spyware on your computer and track your email messages.